 For those of you who don’t know, Sherlock Holmes was a fictional character by Portsmouth goalkeeper’ Sir Arthur Conan Doyle.
-The character of Holmes proved to be very popular but his popularity has since waned and now this marvellous literary creation is relegated to the bowels of google searches.
+The character of Holmes proved to be very popular but his popularity has since waned and now this marvelous literary creation is relegated to the bowels of google searches.
 A shame really, for such a great nearly-forgotten character.

 *Doctor Watson was Sherlock Holmes’ platonic life partner, not many people know this so I’m very surprised that such a niche reference was made in this episode.

-By the end of this episode we learn the identity of the person who dug up the necklace and it was none other than that creepy psychiatrist; Dr. Lawrence Jacoby and he marvels at the necklace while listening to Laura’s voice on his own Dictaphone… we’re a screen fade away from seeing this guy having a wank.
+By the end of this episode, we learn the identity of the person who dug up the necklace and it was none other than that creepy psychiatrist; Dr. Lawrence Jacoby and he marvels at the necklace while listening to Laura’s voice on his own Dictaphone… we’re a screen fade away from seeing this guy having a wank.